Craig Mack

-Craig Jamieson Mack (May 10, 1970 – March 12, 2018) was an American rapper and record producer, and was famous during his tenure under Bad Boy Records.
+Craig Jamieson Mack (May 10, 1970 – March 12, 2018) was an American rapper.
+He is best known for his tenure with Bad Boy Records, during which he released his 1994 single "Flava in Ya Ear" (1994), which peaked within the Billboard Hot 100's top ten.
+The song preceded his debut studio album Project: Funk Da World (1994), which spawned his second top 40 single, "Get Down".
+His second album Operation: Get Down (1997) was released by Scotti Brothers Records.

+Later in his life, Mack joined the Overcomer Ministry in South Carolina.
+Mack died in 2018 from HIV/AIDS at the age of 47.

-Early life and career
+Early life

-Craig Jamieson Mack was born in The Bronx, New York, and raised on Long Island.
+Craig Jamieson Mack was born on May 10, 1970 in The Bronx, New York, and raised in Brentwood, Long Island.

+Career

 He began rapping as a teenager under the name MC EZ.
 His first single, "Get Retarded", was released in 1988 via Fresh Records.
 The single was backed with and credited as MC EZ & Troup.
 Mack became friends with fellow Long Island hip hop act EPMD and eventually went on tour with the duo, doing jobs as a roadie.
-After a few years without forward movement in his recording career and EPMD's breakup, Mack took advantage of an opportunity that Alvin Toney made possible for him to rap for Sean Combs.
-Mack then secured a record deal with Combs's newly founded label, Bad Boy Records.
+After a few years without forward movement in his recording career and EPMD's breakup, Mack took advantage of an opportunity that Alvin Toney made possible for him, to rap for Sean Combs.

+Mack freestyled for Combs as a demonstration of his skills out in front of a club in Manhattan.
+Mack then secured a record deal with Combs's newly founded label with the help of his friends Busta Rhymes, Len Len, Scenario and Sande Kodwaney, Bad Boy Records.

 Mack is best known for his 1994 hit single "Flava in Ya Ear", which was released under his real name.
 The remix of the single was the breakout appearance of The Notorious B.I.G., as well as one of the first solo appearances by Busta Rhymes.
-While Mack was technically the first rapper to release music on Bad Boy Records, the success of The Notorious B.I.G.'s debut album Ready to Die, which released exactly seven days before Mack's debut album Project: Funk da World, overshadowed Mack's early success on the label.
+While Mack was technically the first rapper to release music on Bad Boy Records, the success of The Notorious B.I.G.'s debut album Ready to Die, which was released a week before Mack's debut album Project: Funk da World, overshadowed Mack's early success on the label.

 Although Sean Combs mentioned in a 1994 interview on MTV's Yo!
 MTV Raps that he was working with Mack on his second album, which was to be released sometime in January 1995, this proved to not be the case.
-Present at that interview (which also included The Notorious B.I.G.), Mack himself appeared puzzled by the statement.
-Mack did release a second album in 1997 without Bad Boy, but none of the singles charted and Mack was unable to repeat his success.
+Present at the interview, which included The Notorious B.I.G., Mack appeared puzzled by the statement.
+In 1997, Mack released a second album without Bad Boy.
+None of the singles charted and Mack was unable to repeat his success.
 In an interview, The Notorious B.I.G. says he appeared on the remix of "Flava in Ya Ear" for political reasons for Combs.
-In 2002, Mack would appear in the music video for Puffy's single "I Need a Girl (Part One)".
+In 1995, Combs told The New York Times that "Craig is hip-hop's George Clinton, because his stuff is really off the wall."